hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 trying out the client.
 However, if you run the client on a different computer than any of the cluster members, you may need to do some simple configurations such as specifying the member addresses.

 The Hazelcast IMDG members and clients have their own configuration options.
-You may need to reflect some of the member side configurations on the client side to properly connect to the cluster.
+You may need to reflect some member side configurations on the client side to properly connect to the cluster.

 This section describes the most common configuration elements to get you started in no time.
 It discusses some member side configuration options to ease the understanding of Hazelcast's ecosystem.
 Then, the client side configuration options